matsonj/fbb_analyzer/README.md

  - analyze which free agents are the best fit for each team

 ### Current status
-Currently, 2013 to 2018 data has been ingested and basic analysis completed.
-This is leveraging FOSS (dbeaver, vscode, and dbt-core) to accomplish the automation & prediction.
+Currently, 2013 to 2021 data has been ingested and basic analysis completed.
+This is leveraging FOSS (dbeaver, vscode, dbt-core, and meltano) to accomplish the automation & prediction.

+### Latest data
+The lastest data can be found here: [latest csv detail](https://1drv.ms/u/s!AhFUa5zn5xJw2xD3WfsO_9RJcXv7?e=uxTDsP)

 ### to-do
  - [x] manually load 2019, 2020, 2021 data